Last verified: 2026-05-23 — Croatian Ministry of the Interior (MUP) page and dedicated digital-nomad online portal confirmed.

-Croatia offers two application routes: consular from abroad, or directly at the MUP police inside Croatia on Schengen visa-free entry.
-The in-country route is usually faster and is the default choice for most Western passports.
+Croatia offers two official routes to apply for the digital nomad residence permit: through the dedicated MUP online portal for digital nomads (or in person at a regional MUP police station) inside Croatia on Schengen visa-free entry, or through a Croatian diplomatic mission from abroad.
+The in-country MUP route is usually faster and is the default choice for most Western passports.

 Option A — In-country via MUP (recommended)